Llanthomas Castle Mound: Location

-Llanthomas Castle Mound is on a private property but is viewable from the single carriageway section of Llanthomas lane, opposite the walled Llanthomas gardens.
+Llanthomas Castle Mound is on private property but is viewable from the single-carriageway section of Llanthomas lane (i.e. the C74), opposite the walled Llanthomas gardens.
 Adjacent private properties on Llanthomas lane are mentioned in the Francis Kilvert diaries including Llanthomas cottage, Llanthomas lodge and Llanthomas gardens.
 The associated land for these Victorian/Edwardian properties were once part of the Llanthomas lordship (see below).
 Kilvert frequently visited the nearby Llanthomas Hall and the vicarage of St. Eigon.

 Llanthomas Castle Mound is a short walk from the village of Llanigon and less than 2 miles from Hay-on-Wye, the "town of books".
 It is on the same lane as the site of the Hay Festival fields (Dairy meadows).